It’s time to settle the debate once and for all: Cerave vs Cetaphil.

 Both of these moisturizing creams are made to soothe dry skin and lock in hydration — and they both do that perfectly.

-In our opinion, both of these products are a great choice, and you’ll likely enjoy using whichever one you choose!
+In our opinion, both of these body lotion products are a great choice, and you’ll likely enjoy using whichever one you choose!

 Cetaphil moisturizing cream

-This Cetaphil moisturizing cream is totally on point for dry skin and dehydrated skin.
+This Cetaphil moisturizing cream is totally on point for dry skin and dehydrated skin for your entire body.

-Uniquely, this cream is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long — while keeping a chic, matte finish.
+The good thing is, this body lotion is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long — while keeping a chic, matte finish.

-Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to nourish dry skin in just a single day without making you feel oily!
+Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to make a major difference in dry skin in just a single day without making you feel oily!

 It’s important to note this Cetaphil moisturizer is hypoallergenic, non-comedogenic, has no fragrance, and paraben-free to ensure it’s safe for your skin.

-Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond) Oil, Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide
+Ingredient list: Water, Glycerin, Petrolatum, Dicaprylyl Ether, Dimethicone, Glyceryl Stearate, Cetyl Alcohol, Helianthus Annuus (Sunflower) Seed Oil, PEG-30 Stearate, Tocopheryl Acetate (Vitamin E), Dimethiconol, Peg-5 Glyceryl Stearate Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Benzyl Alcohol, Phenoxyethanol, Prunus Amygdalus Dulcis (Sweet Almond Oil), Propylene Glycol, Disodium EDTA, Carbomer, Sodium Hydroxide, Lactic Acid

-This is overall a very promising ingredient breakdown for a moisturizing cream!
+This is overall a very promising ingredient breakdown for this Cetaphil’s cream!

 Including ingredients such as tocopheryl acetate (vitamin E) will really nourish and protect your skin’s ability to fight off free radicals.